 Advice on Marine Algae in Coral Reef Tanks

-Aside from the algae in freshwater aquariums, there are also marine algae in coral reef tanks.
+Aside from the algae in freshwater aquariums, marine algae is also in coral reef tanks.
 Being classified into beneficial and harmful algae, marine algae usually refer to those that grow in the sea or ocean, or on rocks at the edge of the sea or ocean.
 Some of them can be food sources.
 The marine algae we will discuss are those that grow in saltwater aquariums, like coral reef tanks.
 And today’s article will walk you through the marine algae in coral reefs and marine tanks.

 There are a surprising number of marine algae, which can be unicellular or multicellular.
-Also, their color is varied from different pigments, such as chlorophyll A, chlorophyll B, and carotene.
+Also, their color varied from different pigments, such as chlorophyll A, chlorophyll B, and carotene.
 So, marine algae may come in green, green-yellow, brown, red, and golden.
 Next, given below, are some common marine algae.

 • Brown algae (Phaeophyta): Brown algae, belonging to the phylum Phaeophyta, are one common multicellular marine algae.
 Generally, the algae are in brown or yellow-brown colors.